Why Average Investors Don’t Beat the Market

 What’s going on here?
 Why can’t smart people use their intelligence to outsmart the market?

-There are a few factors at work against you as an individual investor acting alone without a reasonable, fiduciary financial planner at your side to help guide the way.
+There are a few factors at work against you as an individual investor acting alone.
 Let’s look at 3 of the biggest mistakes you can make that put your portfolio in the most danger.